FudaWiki/fudawiki-files/iroha/edo.md

 title: Edo Iroha Karuta
 description: The most widely used iroha karuta set.
 published: true
-date: 2022-12-06T01:31:13.772Z
+date: 2022-12-06T01:33:48.438Z
 tags:
 editor: markdown
 dateCreated: 2022-12-03T16:03:36.960Z
 ---

 Edo Iroha Karuta [江戸いろはかるた] is a type of Iroha Karuta that originated in Edo (now Tokyo, Japan).
-It consists of 96 cards (48 Yomi-fuda and 48 Tori-fuda) whose theme centers around different proverbs and sayings.
+It consists of 96 cards (48 Yomi-fuda and 48 Tori-fuda) whose theme centers around different proverbs and idioms.

 It is also called Inubō karuta [犬棒かるた, 'dog stick karuta'], after the proverb, "***Inu** mo arukeba **bō** ni ataru*".